astsakai/js_astro/README.md

 In this library, definition of major planets and minor planets is modern astrological, not currently astronomical.
 I assume Pluto as major planet and Ceres as minor planet, which they are dwarf planets in currently astronomy.

+**Positions of minor planets can calculate between December 30, 1924 12:00 TT and December 31, 2124 12:00 TT only.**

 Timezone used in this library is **Japan Standard Time(UTC+0900)**.
 You may consider to wrapper function to convert your local timezone.
 I never consider any Daylight Saving Time in past and future.